zezs/Ice-breaker-powered-by-LLM/README.md

 - **Frontend:** Built with HTML and CSS, providing a user-friendly interface for interaction.

+## Future Scope

+- I have a front-end application built with HTML and CSS that I want to migrate to Streamlit.
+- Finally Deploy it on huggingFace and make it public
+- **Problem:** I've ran out of proxycurl credits and I have no money to buy extra credits LOL!, that's one reson why I'm nor looking forward to deploy the app

 # Environment Variables

 To run this project, you will need to add the following environment variables to your .env file